br0nco640k/Bard-Diva/README.md

 | `Must be version 3.10+`           |

 `pip install -r requirements.txt`
 Note: pip is MASSIVELY broken on Ubuntu, and I have not found a way to install the requirements yet!
-Still working on it.
+I have stopped trying to figure it out, sadly.

 #### Wayland users: